Virtual visits now available. Please call our office for an appointment

 The vascular surgeons may recommend more invasive treatments such as:

-Your specialist also recommends lifestyle changes, including a diet and exercise program, to keep your blood vessels healthy, even after your invasive treatment.
+Our PAD specialist in Johns Creek, Cumming, Roswell, and Lawrenceville also recommends lifestyle changes, including a diet and exercise program, to keep your blood vessels healthy, even after your invasive treatment.

 PAD is easily diagnosed and treated.
 For expert care of your blood vessels, call North Atlanta Vascular Clinic today or request an appointment online.